 Home ownership is not inexpensive; from basic utilities to routine maintenance, emergency repairs and more, sometimes you just shake your head in wonder.

 But that doesn’t mean you have to just sit back and take it.
-Not when there several ways to cut your monthly maintenance costs.
+Not when there are several ways to cut your monthly maintenance costs.

 Here are some good places to start.

 Programmable Thermostat – Stop heating (or cooling) your home when you’re not there.
 With a programmable thermostat, your house can be warm and toasty or cool and comfortable by the time you come home, without using all the energy all day long.

 Attic Fans – In the warm weather months, take some of the pressure off your air conditioning system by drawing hot air out of your house with an attic fan.